Henry Ponting and Hesther Wetmore

 Henry is recorded as the occupying tenant at £50 per annum of Mobley Farm, Hamfallow in 1832/33.

 He is the occupant of land as tenant at Mobley Farm, Hamfallow in 1834/35, 1837/38, 1844/45 and 1851/52.
 (Gloucestershire Register of Electors).
 Mobley Farm, a mid/late 17th century grade II listed building is pictured below.
-A planning application in July 1999 submitted by the Cullimore family (a name that appears frequently elsewhere in this account) states that Mobley Farm is rented on a lifetime tenancy from the Berkeley Estate and consists of a house, buildings and 352 acres of land.
+A planning application in July 1999 submitted by the Cullimore family (a name that appears frequently elsewhere on this site) states that Mobley Farm is rented on a lifetime tenancy from the Berkeley Estate and consists of a house, buildings and 352 acres of land.
 The only dwelling available is Mobley Farmhouse which is a six bedroom listed farmhouse situated beside the buildings at Mobley Farm.
 The application states that the Cullimore family had been farming there for four generations.

 ￼The 1841 census for Mobley, Berkeley shows the following occupants in the Ponting household